Brandon9721/Pokedex-app/README.md

 # Work in progress:
 So far music plays in background which can be muted at any time and resumed.
-You can scroll down through 700+ Pokemon (Doesn't have the newest ones up to the 800th pokemon as of this writing.)
+You can scroll down through 700+ Pokemon
 Click on one of the collection views and it will display information for the chosen Pokemon.

-Still need to add functionality of downloading JSON data of each pokemons move list and also display proper evolution tree.
-Currently when a pokemon is selected the section that shows the next evolution defaults to Venusaur as shown in an image below.
-When finished it will display proper image for next evolution
+Added shiny button so that when pressed all sprites have their colours changed to their shiny forms.
+Shiny button affects main pages collection view as well as details screen
+Took out placeholder images and data.
+App now downloads needed info to replace the old placeholder stuff.